 The Fitness Reality 810XLT Power Rack is a good option for those looking for an affordable, durable squat stand with lots of extra attachments included.

 While the price tag may have you questioning quality, our tester, powerlifter Roger Lockridge, says the 2-inch-by-2-inch 14-gauge steel uprights offer a durable foundation for walking squats back into the rack.
-It’s also worth noting the holes are 1-inch in diameter with 1-inch spacing, which will allow you to explore some universal power rack attachments
+He rates the construction at 4.5 out of 5.
+It’s also worth noting the holes are 1 inch in diameter with 1-inch spacing, which will allow you to explore some universal power rack attachments.

 Man in a dimly-lit garage gym squatting on the Fitness Reality 810XLT

-The Fitness Reality 810XLT footprint is ideal for small home gym owners, taking up about 4-square feet of space.
-Keep in mind it’s over 6 feet tall, so it may not work in basements or garage gyms with low ceilings.
+The Fitness Reality 810XLT footprint is ideal for small home gym owners, taking up about 4 square feet of space.
+It’s over 6 feet tall, so it may not work in basements or garage gyms with low ceilings.
 To read more about our hands-on experience, check out our Fitness Reality 810XLT review.

 If you want a built-in functional trainer in your budget-friendly power rack, check out the RitFit Power Cage.
 This rack has a functional trainer and high and low-pulley system all for about $700.